 And if you’re a podcaster looking for a way to streamline your production process, then maybe we can help.

 As podcasters ourselves, we know how fun and fulfilling creating an episode is.
 But then comes the editing and syndication, which needs a whole new set of skills.

-A good podcast need not only be fun and engaging, it also needs to sound great.
+A good podcast needs not only to be fun and engaging, but it also needs to sound great.
 I believe we are both in agreement on that one.
 But, do you know how to master audio levels?
 Do you know how and where to syndicate your episodes?

-We at Podblade takes care of that so you can concentrate on brainstorming your next episode.
+We at Podblade take care of that so you can concentrate on brainstorming your next episode.